1 Bg 9-1972: The Most Confidential Knowledge

 > own children.
 The Lord claims that every living entity-in

-> whatever form-is His son, and so He provides everyone
+> whatever form-is His son, and as such He provides everyone

 > with a generous supply of the necessities of life.
 He is